Top 10 Locations to Go Diving and Snorkeling in East Indonesia

 Snorkeling and Diving in Komodo National Park

-Located in East Indonesia between the islands of Sumbawa and Flores in the middle of the Nusa Tenggara archipelago, Komodo National Park also lies within the Wallacea Region of Indonesia, identified by World Wildlife Fund and Conservation International as a global conservation priority area.
-It has been designated a UNESCO World Heritage Site since 1991 with a sizeable Marine Protected Area (MPA) surrounding the islands.
+Located between the islands of Sumbawa and Flores in the middle of the Nusa Tenggara archipelago, Komodo National Park is a UNESCO World Heritage Site with a sizable Marine Protected Area (MPA).

-Accessible from the city of Labuan Bajo or island paradise of Bali, Komodo National Park comprises 29 islands including Rinca, Padar and Komodo, and is home to more than 1,000 species of tropical fish and 260 species of reef-building coral, making it one of the best places for diving and snorkeling within the Coral Triangle.
+Accessible from the city of Labuan Bajo or island paradise of Bali, Komodo National Park comprises 29 islands including Rinca, Padar and Komodo.
+It is home to more than 1,000 species of tropical fish and 260 species of reef-building coral, making it one of the best places for diving and snorkeling within the Coral Triangle.

-This narrow channel is where water from the Indian Ocean meets the Flores Sea, resulting in a nutrient-rich and nourishing force for marine life.
-Dotted with islands, this ‘current city’ is famous for its drift snorkeling and diving.
-The Karang Makassar reef complex is located on the west side of the strait, making it a great place to observe manta rays, as well as pelagic fish, giant trevallies, and big schools of barracuda.
+This narrow channel is where water from the Indian Ocean meets the Flores Sea, resulting in nutrient-rich currents frequented by marine life.
+Dotted with islands, the Linta Strait is famous for drift snorkeling and diving.
+On the west side of the strait, the Karang Makassar reef complex provides a great opportunity to observe manta rays, as well as pelagic fish, giant trevallies, and big schools of barracuda.

-Depending on the time of month and migration patterns, Saleh Bay is the place for whale shark encounters.
+If the time of the month is right, Saleh Bay can be the perfect place for whale shark encounters.
 Here, the Sumbawa government has discovered a group of semi-permanent whale sharks who feed from local fishermen nets.
-This is one of the rare locations that you will be able to swim with these gentle giants of the sea.
+This is one of the rare locations where you will be able to swim with these gentle giants of the sea.

-Despite its humble name – literally named ‘the rock with a hole in it’ – Batu Bolong has been been proclaimed as one of the best diving sites in the world.
-Located on the northern part of of the national park waters, the island is made up of an underwater conical reef that offers sweeping underwater views.
-Exposed to strong currents, the independent ecosystem thrives untouched by fishermen.
-You can find populations of big pelagic fish, such as barracuda, giant trevallies, tuna, whitetip reef sharks, napoleon wrasse, or even manta rays and hawksbill turtles if you are lucky.
+Located in the northern part of Komodo National Park, Batu Bolong has been proclaimed one of the best diving sites in the world.
+The island is made up of an underwater conical reef that offers sweeping views of the marine habitat.
+Given the strong currents, there’s a thriving ecosystem here, untouched by fishermen.
+You can find populations of big fish here including barracuda, giant trevallies, tuna, and whitetip reef sharks.
+There are even possibilities to see manta rays and hawksbill turtles.

 Snorkeling and Diving in Spice Islands

-A volcanic island rising three kilometres from the seabed, Pulau Manuk is a haven for fish-hunting birds, as well as the largest aggregation of sea snakes in the world that are drawn to enjoy the area’s underwater thermal springs.
-Marine life here is impressive, with many pelagic species such as reef sharks making an appearance.
+A volcanic island rising three kilometers from the seabed, Pulau Manuk is a haven for fish-hunting birds.
+It hosts the largest population of sea snakes in the world, which are drawn to the area’s underwater thermal springs.
+Marine life here is impressive, with reef sharks often making an appearance.

 To the east of Ambon, the island of Nusa Laut boasts a rich history and features stunning hard coral seascapes that are perfect for both divers and snorkelers.
-Nusa Laut is famous for its dugong population, or the Asian manatee, known to inspire the local mermaid legends.
+Nusa Laut is famous for its dugong population – also known as the Asian manatee – which is the source of local mermaid legends.

 Snorkeling and Diving in Raja Ampat

-Located at the heart of the Coral Triangle, the Raja Ampat region is known to house every kind of underwater habitat imaginable; pristine reef flats, secret bays, swift channels, deep drop-offs, shallow seamounts, mangroves, marine lakes, and protected coral gardens are just a sample of the types of marine habitats that can be found in the roughly 52,000 square kilometre region.
+Located at the heart of the Coral Triangle, the Raja Ampat region is known to house every kind of underwater habitat imaginable: from pristine reef flats and secret bays to mangroves, marine lakes, and protected coral gardens.

-It also happens to be in the middle of a major cetacean migration route and aggregation site where various whales and dolphin species have been sighted.
-Of great significance is also the fact that the region is the meeting point of the Indian and the Pacific Ocean called the Indonesian Throughflow, where a six inch (15cm) average height difference between these two oceans creates an immense exchange of water carrying millions of aquatic eggs and larvae that spawn to life or serve as a vital source of food for marine animals.
+It also happens to be in the middle of a major cetacean migration route where various whales and dolphin species have been sighted.
+This region is the meeting point of the Indian and Pacific Oceans, where a six inch (15cm) average height difference between the water levels creates an immense exchange.
+Millions of aquatic eggs and larvae are carried by the currents, either spawning to life or serving as a vital source of food for marine animals.

-Whether you snorkel or dive here, Cape Kri is a wonder to discover, thanks to an amazing number of reef fish that form part of a massive marine food chain.
-The site holds the world record for the greatest number of species counted in a single 90-minute dive (374 in total).
-Pelagic species such as whales are a frequent occurrence, but Cape Kri is also known for its manta ray cleaning stations, where these gentle giants queue to get their skin, gills, and teeth cleaned by parasitic capepods and small cleaner wrasse species.
+Whether you snorkel or dive, Cape Kri is a wonder to discover.
+Thanks to an amazing number of reef fish that form part of a massive marine food chain, this site holds the world record for the greatest number of species counted in a single 90-minute dive (374 in total).
+Cape Kri is known for its manta ray cleaning stations, where these gentle giants queue to get their skin, gills, and teeth cleaned by parasitic copepods and small wrasse species.

-This is a special site because of its Manta Cleaning station where both majestic Reef Manta Rays and Oceanic Manta Rays can be observed in close proximity.
-For snorkelers, the bordering reef systems at Wai are excellent, and for divers, find adventure by exploring the sunken wreckage of a World War II P47D fighter plane and the beautiful reefs and sea mounds of Tapok.
+Both Reef Manta Rays and Oceanic Manta Rays can be observed near Dayang Island.
+For snorkelers, the bordering reef systems at Wai make for excellent sightings.
+As for those diving deeper, find adventure while exploring the sunken wreckage of a World War II P47D fighter plane and the beautiful reefs and sea mounds of Tapok.

-Located in the middle of Gam and Kri islands, this is a favorite snorkel spot but also a challenging dive sport due to unpredictable currents and tidal movements.
-This creates for whirlwinds of schooling fish, as well as unexpected sightings of eagle rays, mantas, and even dolphins.
-With a depth of four to 25 metres, visibility with very good with excellent wide angle.
+Located in the middle of Gam and Kri islands, this can be a challenging yet rewarding dive sport due to unpredictable currents and tidal movements.
+This creates whirlwinds of schooling fish, as well as unexpected sightings of eagle rays, mantas, and even dolphins.
+With a depth of four to 25 meters, the visibility is very good throughout this area.

 Aqua Expeditions sails across all three destinations of Komodo National Park, Spice Islands, and Raja Ampat aboard Aqua Blu year-round, following the best seasons for each location in the East Indonesian archipelago.
 Choose from seven or 12-night expeditions with us and experience one of the world’s most rewarding marine adventures.